Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Introduction

-We assume that latent profiles are primarily determined by the trajectories of the longitudinal A1c measurements, including A1c values and potentially the presence patterns.
-The latent profiling includes patient characteristics---such as socio-demographics, healthcare utilization measures, medications, complexity, comorbidity and complication---as covariates that affect the profile assignment.
-This is an improvement over previous work that required joint modeling of the outcome variables, missingness indicators and covariates, leading to the extra need for Monte Carlo integration or approximate inferences and poor performances.
+We assume that latent profiles are primarily determined by the trajectories of the longitudinal A1c measurements, including A1c values and potentially the measurement patterns.
+The latent profiling includes patient characteristics---such as socio-demographics, healthcare utilization measures, medications, medical complexity indicators, comorbidity and complications---as covariates that affect the profile assignment.
+This is an improvement over previous work that required joint modeling of the outcome variables, missingness indicators and covariates, leading to the need for Monte Carlo integration or approximate inferences (e.g., \cite{roy-edp18}).
 The proposal shares a similar decomposition with~\cite{lin2004} but differs by the MI framework under the Bayesian paradigm.
 Besides avoiding the extra computation step of Monte Carlo integration, the posterior updating of BPMI has efficiency gains via Gibbs sampling and generates completed datasets for general analysis purposes.

+As important contributions, the paper uses all available information with intermittent missingness to infer latent groups that are relevant to substantive interpretations, fits flexible mixture models that can capture irregular data distributions and develops Gibbs samplers to achieve computational efficiency.
+We examine the identified profiles and present the profile-specific characteristics to describe the subgroup heterogeneity.

 The paper is organized as follows.
 Section~\ref{data} describes the EHR structure and content.
-The developed BPMI is presented in detail in Section~\ref{methods} and applied to the EHRs in Section~\ref{application} which presents our statistical and substantive findings.
-Section~\ref{discussion} concludes the contribution and discusses future extensions.
+The BPMI method is presented in detail in Section~\ref{methods}.
+We compare the new method with alternative imputation methods via simulation studies in Section~\ref{simulation} and apply it to the EHRs in Section~\ref{application}, where our statistical and substantive findings are presented.
+Section~\ref{discussion} presents contributions and discusses future extensions.